Kurdification: Syria

 Likewise, YPG is accused of Kurdifying the names of the villages, especially the Arab villages in Raqqa.
 World Council of Arameans has also accused PYD of Kurdifying the region and terrorizing the Christians.

-More recently, many states, NGOs such as Human Rights Watch, and more than a dozen Syrian rebel groups accused the Syrian Democratic Forces of Kurdifying traditional Arab and Turkmen lands.
-In 2015, Amnesty International disclosed allegations of unjustified forced displacement, demolition of homes, and the seizure and destruction of property of Arabs and Turkmens (including the destruction of entire villages in some cases) through a field research.
+Many states, NGOs such as Human Rights Watch, and more than a dozen Syrian rebel groups accused the Syrian Democratic Forces of Kurdifying traditional Arab and Turkmen lands.
+In 2015, Amnesty International disclosed allegations of unjustified forced displacement, demolition of homes, and the seizure and destruction of property of Arabs and Turkmens (including the destruction of entire villages in some cases) found through field research.

 In a report published by the United Nations' Independent International Commission of Inquiry on the Syrian Arab Republic on 10 March 2017, the Commission refuted Amnesty International's reports of ethnic cleansing, stating that "'though allegations of 'ethnic cleansing' continued to be received during the period under review, the Commission found no evidence to substantiate reports that YPG or SDF forces ever targeted Arab communities on the basis of ethnicity."
 In interviews, YPG spokespersons acknowledged that a number of families were in fact displaced.
 However, they placed the number at no more than 25 and claimed military necessity.
 They stated that the family members of terrorists maintained communications with them, and therefore had to be removed from areas where they might pose a danger.
 They further stated that IS was using civilians in those areas to plant car bombs or carry out other attacks on the YPG.